-These mascarpone recipes are creamy, sweet, and absolutely irresistible.
+These recipes featuring mascarpone are decadently creamy, delightfully sweet, and completely addictive.

 You’ll want to make them all the time.

 It curdles like cream, but it’s a little sweeter and tangier than cream cheese.